 4. Health Savings Account loophole

-There’s a unique loophole that allows families to contribute to both their child’s HSA at the higher family rate of $7,200, while still funding their own HSA at the family rate of $7,200.
-There are three conditions to use the loophole:
+A unique loophole allows families to contribute to their child’s HSA at the higher family rate of $7,200 while still funding their own HSA at the family rate of $7,200.
+There are three conditions for using the loophole:

 - The child cannot be a dependent or file a joint return.
-Bear in mind, parents may claim their children as dependents provided they are a qualifying child, under 19 years old, or are a student under 24 years old.
+Bear in mind parents may claim their children as dependents provided they are qualifying children under 19 years old or are a student under 24 years old.

 A limited loophole

 This strategy is only available to families for a limited period.
-Most children don’t claim themselves until they are age 22, give or take.
-Once a child reaches age 26, they can no longer be covered by their parents’ health insurance.
+Most children don’t claim themselves until age 22, give or take.
+Once a child reaches age 26, they can no longer be covered by their parent’s health insurance.
 So this strategy is a thread-the-needle one limited to 3 or 4 years.
-Once they are on their own health care plan, their HSA contribution will be limited to $3,650.
+Once they have their own healthcare plan, their HSA contribution will be limited to $3,650.

 How it works

-It doesn’t matter who makes the contribution, the child, or their parents.
-However, only the child can take the contribution deduction since it’s their account.
+It doesn’t matter who contributes, the child or their parents.
+However, only the child can deduct the contribution since it’s their account.